RMerl/asuswrt-merlin/README-merlin.txt

             when DDNS set to Namecheap (Saintdev)
    - FIXED: Missing carriage return in dnsmasq.conf when PPTP VPN is enabled, causing LAN name resolution issues.
+            (Asus bug)
    - FIXED: A few unescaped quotes in the French dict would break some webui pages (such as the Wireless page).
+            (Asus bug)
+   - FIXED: OpenVPN server export would always export the first server instance configuration.
+   - FIXED: Bogus "Config file is missing" error logged by pptpd when it was starting (Asus bug)
+   - FIXED: "Advertise DNS" wasn't visible if the page was loaded and "Respond to DNS" was already enabled.

 3.0.0.4.374.38_1 (12-Jan-2014):